nnja/pycon_pybadge_2020/README.md

 #### Adding Menu Items

-To add menu items, create a new class that inherits `DefaultMenuItemState`.
-Then, pass in your new class when instantiating the `MainMenu`, and add it to the `state_manager` by adding it to the list of states passed into `state_manager.add`.
+To add menu items, create a new class that inherits from `DefaultMenuItemState`.
+Then, pass in your new class when instantiating the `MainMenu`, and add it to the `state_manager` by adding it to the list of states passed into the call to `state_manager.add()`.

 #### Changing Menu Labels